 Thinking what points your checklist could include?
 We’ve got some ideas that we’ve listed for you below:

 Whilst this isn’t an exhaustive list, hopefully we can steer you in the right direction of things to consider when designing a playground inclusive to all children.
-However, we are more than happy to discuss in further detail – simply fill out the contact form below or give us a ring on 01455 412134 to find out what The School Playground Company can do for you
+However, we are more than happy to discuss in further detail – simply fill out the contact form on our contact page or give us a ring on 01455 412134 to find out what The School Playground Company can do for you.